dannyvi/post-image-to-aliyun-oss/README.md

 # post-image-to-aliyun-oss

-This example shows form processing and form helper handling under Play 2.6.x.
+This example shows download files from post requests of url list and upload to Aliyun OSS buckets.

 ## How to run